kevingonzalez7997/Terraform_Docker_Deploy7/README.md

 2. **Docker Node**: This node is equipped for tasks such as testing the application, building the Docker image, and pushing the image to Docker Hub.
 3. **Terraform Node**: This node handles the provisioning of the entire application infrastructure.

-Scripts have been prepared to install the necessary files on each of these instances.
+[Scripts](Jenkins_files) have been prepared to install the necessary files on each instance.

 ## Jenkins Setup
 Jenkins, an open-source automation server, plays a central role in building, testing, and deploying code while efficiently distributing workloads.
 In this setup, the nodes are allocated specific responsibilities: